genexuslabs/mqtt-external-object/README.md

 &mqttStatus = MQTT.Connect(&url, &mqttConfig)
 ```

-Where `&url` is the url of the broker and `&mqttConfig` is an instance of the also provided `MqttConfig` External Object.
+Where `&url` is the URL of the broker and `&mqttConfig` is an instance of the also provided `MqttConfig` External Object.
 The `MqttConfig` External Object has the needed properties to connect to your broker, whether you're using user and password or a certificate.
 Here are the properties that hold a default value.

 Name|Default value